hrushikesh4869/DeadCodeElimination/README.md

 An instruction is considered dead if it is in its DEF set but not present in its OUT set.

 #### Eliminating empty basic blocks
 After removing dead instructions there might be some empty basic blocks in CFG.
-To remove such basic blocks pass simply traverses the CFG and look for blocks with size one and containing branch instruction as a terminator instruction.
+To remove such basic blocks pass simply traverses the CFG and looks for blocks with size one and containing branch instruction as a terminator instruction.
 To delete the block, pass simply redirects the control flow and replaces all the uses of current basic block with its successor.

 #### Handling branches after deleting empty basic blocks
 After eliminating empty blocks there might arise some conditional branch instructions where both the target blocks in that branch are same.
 As shown in following example :